Phone-Metal/Ultra-IP-OSINT/README.md

 * DShield API
 * Any.ge IP Address API
 * Manually Curated IP Blocklist by Pallebone
+* D4-project

 #### ![](https://img.shields.io/badge/%20Bugs-f54f38)

-If You Encounter Bugs Just Open An Issue
-All Contributions Are Really Appreciated :D
+If You Encounter Bugs  or Spotted Mistakes Just Open An Issue All Contributions Are Really Appreciated :D

 ### License :